 I am always delighted to have left-over bananas as these yummy fruits provide us an excuse to make one of our staple quick bread recipes – Banana Nut Bread.
 My kids, however, are not always keen with the “bread with nuts” version so to accommodate them, I often make another version loaded with chocolate chips or chunks.
 However, since we are huge dark chocolate fans, we almost always use the 70% chocolate bar or the bittersweet chocolate for our baking, banana bread included.
 That way, it doesn’t become overly sugary in taste but provides a nice yummy contrast to the sweet bananas.

 Feel free to use either choco chips or chunks.
-But one tip I highly recommend to make anything you bake with chocolate yummy – make sure you use a good quality chocolate – preferably one that you actually eat, not the baking kind.
-With this you can be assured that your sweet creation is totally scrumptious and full of yummy chocolate goodness!
-Hope you enjoy this moist and delectable Dark Chocolate Banana Bread!
+But one tip I highly recommend to make anything you bake with chocolate yummy – make sure you use a bar of good quality chocolate – preferably one that you actually eat, not the baking kind.
+With this, you can be assured that your sweet creation is totally scrumptious and full of yummy chocolate goodness!
+I hope you enjoy this moist and delectable Dark Chocolate Banana Bread!

 1 teaspoon Baking Soda